awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 ## Specifying the Files to Invalidate<a name="invalidation-specifying-objects"></a>

-Whether you invalidate files by using the CloudFront console or the CloudFront API, the requirements and limitations for specifying files are the same\.
+Whether you invalidate files by using the CloudFront console or the CloudFront API, the requirements and restrictions for specifying files are the same\.
 Note the following about specifying the files that you want to invalidate\.

 **Case sensitivity**
 Invalidation paths are case sensitive, so `/images/image.jpg` and `/images/Image.jpg` specify two different files\.

  **Changing the URI Using a Lambda Function**
-If your CloudFront distribution triggers a Lambda function on viewer request events, and if the function changes the URI of the requested file, you must invalidate both URIs to remove the file from CloudFront edge caches:
+If your CloudFront distribution triggers a Lambda function on viewer request events, and if the function changes the URI of the requested file, we recommend that you invalidate both URIs to remove the file from CloudFront edge caches:
 + The URI in the viewer request
 + The URI after the function changed it
 For example, suppose your Lambda function changes the URI for a file from this: